LesiaUKR/goit-de-fp/README.md

 6. Stream the data (using the `forEachBatch` function) into:
    - (a) the output Kafka topic,
    - (b) the database.

-### The output data format should resemble the following:

 ...

 ### Acceptance and Evaluation Criteria